bronwynbiro/tweetMyMoodBot/README.md

 Then, we use Microsoft Emotion API to determine the emotion of the picture.
 We tweet based on the highest shown emotion. </br>
 We use Markovify to generate a (somewhat) realistic sentence using our source text files.
 Each word is selected based on how often it follows the previous word in the source. </br>
 Lastly, we use Tweepy to post the tweet and update the current mood at https://twitter.com/tweetMyMoodBot. </br>
+The Twitter account can be seen at https://twitter.com/tweetMyMoodBot. </br>

 ## Dependencies
 Microsoft Emotion API <br />